ermlikeyeah/ermlikeyeah.github.io/_posts/2016-08-18-thats-not-my-phone-number.markdown

 ---
 layout: post
-title: That’s not my home phone number, the area dial code is all wrong - Or, How I suddenly lost trust in my bank
+title: That’s not my home phone number, the area dial code is all wrong - Or, how I suddenly lost trust in my bank
 date: '2016-08-18 10:30:00'
 ---